-I have focused heavily on the snap packs they have created where they use less plastic packaging and use glue to keep there six packs together.
-Now this is a huge brand that can put money into there research and development.
-But there is no reason small companies can’t make big change in the beer packaging industry.
+I have focused heavily on the snap packs they have created where they use less plastic packaging and use glue to keep their six packs together.
+Now this is a huge brand that can put money into their research and development.
+However, there is no reason why small companies can’t make big change in the beer packaging industry.

-But they have very much grew up in there visual style.
-Matured from the 00s design to a new fresh design.
+But they have very much grew up in their visual style and matured from the 00s design to a new fresh design.
 What has pushed this change seems to be the explosion of beer knowledge for the consumer.

-They have created a more engaging and wanted visual that connects with the public and consumers.
-Whether that be a more environmentally conscious consumer or a more industry knowledgeable consumer.
+They have created a more engaging visual that connects with the public and consumers.
+Whether that be a more environmentally conscious consumer or a more industry knowledgeable consumer, it serves both audiences.

 Credit to Corona